Flexible schedule needed. Hours include some evenings and Saturdays. This is a full-time position.We offer competitive salary and

 Time-management skills.
 Time-management skills are important in scheduling appointments and providing services.

 The median hourly wage for skincare specialists is $14.55.
 The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
 The lowest 10 percent earned less than $8.96, and the highest 10 percent earned more than $28.74.

 The median hourly wages for skincare specialists in the top industries in which they work are as follows:

 Skincare specialists typically work full time, and many work evenings and weekends.
-Working more than 40 hours a week is common, especially for self-employed workers.
+Working more than 40 hours a week is common.

 Job opportunities should be good because of the growing number of beauty salons and spas.
 Those with related work experience should have the best job opportunities.